Testing Weak Lensing Maps With Redshift Surveys: A Subaru Field: Conclusion

 To match the sensitivity of the Subaru lensing map, the primary component of our redshift survey includes red galaxies ($g -r > 1.0$ and $r-i > 0.4$) with SDSS Petrosian $17.77 < r < 21.3$.
 The total number of galaxies with redshifts in the field is 4959: 4541 are new redshifts measured with Hectospec.
 This dense survey enables a variety of tests of the weak lensing map.

-Our tests include (1) searching the redshift survey for massive systems along the line-of-sight toward weak lensing peaks with significance $\nu > 3.7$, (2) searching the redshift survey for all systems massive enough to produce a lensing signal to estimate the completeness of the weak lensing detections and (3) examining well-populated regions of the redshift survey in directions where there is no significant weak lensing signal to reinforce the redshift survey identification of spurious weak lensing peaks.
+Our tests include (1) searching the redshift survey for massive systems along the line-of-sight toward weak lensing peaks with significance $\nu > 3.7$, the threshold originally used by Miyazaki et al (2007), (2) searching the redshift survey for all systems massive enough to produce a lensing signal to estimate the completeness of the weak lensing detections and (3) examining well-populated regions of the redshift survey in directions where there is no significant weak lensing signal to further test the fidelity of the weak lensing map.

+We show that the procedure Miyazaki et al. (2007) used to eliminate contaminated, but apparently high confidence peaks from their weak lensing map improves the fidelity of the weak lensing map in comparison with the foreground redshift survey.
+These contaminated peaks should probably be removed from both E- and B-mode maps prior to analysis.

-In the Subaru map, at most 50\% of the weak lensing peaks with $\nu > 3.7$ are detections of individual massive systems.
-The rest either contain superpositions of groups or contain no candidate systems at all.
-This result is the same as the result of our analysis of the larger DLS F2 field, a deeper observation in poorer seeing (Table \ref{tbl:Maps}).
+The B-mode map derived from a reanalysis of the Subaru data suggest that $\nu =4.25$ is a better cluster detection threshold than $\nu = 3.7$.
+Comparison with the foreground redshift survey confirms the implications of the B-mode map.
+In the Subaru map, 2/3 of the weak lensing peaks with $\nu > 4.25$ are detections of individual massive systems.
+The third peak is a superpositon of of less massive systems.
+In the larger DLS F2 field, a deeper observation in poorer seeing (Table \ref{tbl:Maps}) all three of the $\nu > 4.25$ peaks correspond to massive systems of galaxies.
+Thus for $\nu > 4.25$, the purity is $\gtrsim 67$\%.

 In the DLS F2 field, the SHELS foreground redshift survey identifies twice as many massive cluster candidates as the weak lensing map; in the Subaru field all of the cluster candidates are detected in both the redshift survey and the weak lensing map, but the sample is very small.
+These small samples suggest that for $\nu > 4.25$ the completeness is $\gtrsim 50$\%.

-In contrast with the DLS F2 field, the Subaru map detects less massive systems at the same redshift as one would expect from the greater source density.
-This comparison suggests that robust measurements of the cluster mass function down to a mass of $1.7 \times 10^{14}$ M$_\odot$ for redshifts $\lesssim 0.6$ can be derived from weak lensing maps provided the efficiency and completeness are understood.
-Our results suggest that good seeing is crucial for this measurement and for progress in understanding systematic biases in weak lensing maps.
+In contrast with the DLS F2 field, the Subaru map detects less massive systems at a fixed redshift as one would expect from the greater source density.
+This comparison suggests that robust measurements of the cluster mass function down to a mass of $1.7 \times 10^{14}$ M$_\odot$ for redshifts $\lesssim 0.6$ can be derived from weak lensing maps provided the purity and completeness could be understood.

-We show that the procedure Miyazaki et al. (2007) used to eliminate unreliable, but apparently high confidence peaks from their weak lensing map improves the fidelity of the weak lensing map in comparison with the foreground redshift survey.
-We sample the redshift survey in directions where there is no weak lensing signal.
-The population of redshift survey cones toward significant peaks with no cluster candidate can be even less well populated than these redshift survey cones in selected directions where there is no weak lensing signal.